 Bringing your puppy home

-This first part of you and your puppy’s life together is one of the most important as you get to know each other.
+This first night with a puppy is the most important as you get to know each other.
 The behaviours and experiences your puppy learns in their first 12 weeks with you will more than likely shape how they interact with you and others in the future.
 Get them used to things they’ll experience every day including carrying them outside to see the sights and sounds, meeting other healthy dogs, grooming and getting in your car.

 You can also start to leave your puppy at home for short periods of time and get them into a consistent routine so they can feel stable.
 Keep feeding them the same puppy food they’re used to and don’t forget to continue with the toilet training (our puppy training pads will help with any nasty accidents while you persevere with this).
 And if any accidents do occur, be sure to clean them up with our range of pet cleaning supplies.